"With Slooh's Online Telescope my students are finally able to 'do' astronomy in an authentic, hands-on way befitting of a science course."

 University of Maine

 Let us show you how other high school physics educators are using Slooh to inspire their students.
 Please fill out the form so we can provide you with a Slooh account to start exploring.
-Pricing starts at less than $10 per student per year for a class with volume discounts as low as a few dollars per student for schools and school districts.

 We look forward to helping you lead your students into space!

 See how students using laptops, tablets or smartphones conduct space investigations.

 Student-led Space Explorers Club